-- Identify the abilities and roles of each agency to continue developing and managing these lands - Develop a management framework for each property, including cooperative or collaborative development, stewardship, and visitor services responsibilities - Develop site specific management plans and guidelines
+- Identify the abilities and roles of each agency to continue developing and managing these lands - Develop a management framework for each property, including cooperative or collaborative development, stewardship, and visitor service responsibilities - Develop site-specific management plans and guidelines

-Objective 3.1.2: Identify land acquisitions - the next 10 years (2023-2033)

-During the next 10 years, prioritize lands, develop lease agreements, and memorialize partnerships for new parklands and begin the administrative processes for future park areas.
+Objective 3.1.2: Identify land acquisitions - the next 10 years (2023-2033) (Figure 87, pg.
+122) PDuring the next 10 years, prioritize lands, develop lease agreements, memorialize partnerships for new parklands, and begin the administrative processes for future park areas (Figure 85).